 The Alma Baron Scholarship criteria include the following: 1) Female who is 45 years or older; 2) Recently admitted or continuing UW-Madison degree candidate in good academic standing; 3) Demonstrating financial need; 4) U.S. citizen, permanent resident, asylee, or other eligible non-citizen; and 5) With potential for academic success based on career or non-career experience in the past five years.
-(The FAFSA required prior to awarding decisions.)
+(FAFSA submission is required prior to awarding decisions.)

 Conditions of Award